52 Happiness Habits

 If your job is unfulfilling and your passion doesn’t pay the bills – work on trying to establish more time for your passion.
 Don’t let work rule your life if you do not enjoy doing it.
 There is always the dream that we end up doing exactly what we love to do as a living but it is not an easy road for everyone to match their passions and desires with a large paycheck.

 We can spend our lives worrying about our pathway to our future but we need to live in the moment.
 We cannot spend time fearing the future, dreading the bills coming in the mail the next day – we need to live in the moment in order to enjoy life today and tomorrow.
 We can live in the fear of failure of what is to come in our lives in the future – will I get the job I interviewed for?
 Will I get into the college I want to?
 Will I be able to afford the dream house? – or we can focus on improving the now.
 Failure is always a possibility in life.
 We can fail at most anything.
 If we can fail at anything, isn’t it best to focus our efforts on things we love?
 If we can get fired and fail at a job that we hate, can’t we try to pursue one that we love?
-Failure at something we are passionate about is more worthwhile than failing at something we do not care about at all.
+Failure at something we are passionate about is more worthwhile than failing at everything in life we do not care about at all.

 Forget the past.
 Our pasts are important and while they shape who we are, we must learn to not live in the past as we can sometimes get stuck there.
 If you were at one point a great athlete, don’t live in the past of when you wore a letterman’s jacket while your health declines in the present.
 Appreciate your past but don’t live in it.
 This is especially important for negative experiences because the negative experiences of our past tend to stay with us longer than positive experiences and hold us back from living happy lives.